SynapseWeb/PyReconstruct/manual/readme.md

 ### Undo (Ctrl+Z)

 Undoes the last action you made on the trace field.
-Please note that this will NOT undo any action made through the object or section list.
+Actions made through the lists can be undone as well.
+The few list actions that cannot be undone warn you before they run.
+If the action changed more than one section, PyReconstruct asks whether to undo it on all affected sections or only the current one.

 ### Redo (Ctrl+Y)

 Redoes the last undone action on the trace field.
-Like undo, this will NOT redo any action made through the object or section list.
+Like undo, this also covers actions made through the lists.

 ### Cut (Ctrl+X)